eea/seris/README.rst

 Development
 -----------

-ReportDB is developed using Flask_, with Jinja_ templates, and schema defined with Flatland_.
+Seris is developed using Flask_, with Jinja_ templates, and schema defined with Flatland_.
 Data is stored in PostgreSQL using the special hstore_ column type, so there's no need for schema migration scripts on every change in the models.